 Though there are very few sources that tell us about the political history of iron-age Britain, stories of legendary Kings such as King Bladud, who is said to have founded the city of Bath, and King Caratacus, who fought the Roman invasion of Britain, continue in the British cultural consciousness to this day.

 Life in Iron age Briton continued until the lands were conquered by the Romans in 43 AD, beginning a whole new period of our long history.
-However, you can still explore the stories of prehistoric Britain at sites like Stonehenge, Avebury, Skara Brae and Cheddar Gorge.
+However, you can still explore the stories of prehistoric Britain by joining one of our Stonehenge Tours, but also visiting Avebury, Skara Brae and Cheddar Gorge.
 If you’re keen on visiting these fascinating sites, take a look at our range of fantastic day tours from London.